 Declining to provide information.
 We need to collect personal information to provide certain Services.
 If you do not provide the information we identify as required or mandatory, we may not be able to provide those Services.

 Linked third-party platforms.
 If you choose to connect to the Services through, or link or otherwise connect the Services with, your social media account, customer relationship management platform or other third-party platform, you may be able to use your settings in your account with that platform to limit the information we receive from it.
 If you revoke our ability to access information from a third-party platform, that choice will not apply to information that we have already received from that third party.

 Delete your content or close your account.
 You can choose to delete certain content through your account.
-If you wish to request to close your account, please contact us.
+If you wish to request to close your account, please contact us, see Section 12.

 We employ a number of technical, organizational and physical safeguards designed to protect the personal information we collect.
 However, security risk is inherent in all internet and information technologies and we cannot guarantee the security of your personal information.

 We are headquartered in the United States and may use service providers that operate in other countries.
 Your personal information may be transferred to the United States or other locations where privacy laws may not be as protective as those in your state, province, or country.